-Massive Monkees Day was proclaimed by Seattle Mayor, Greg Nickels.
-It falls on April 21st.
-Their fame is well-deserved as they are the champions of internationally-recognized competitions such as the World B-Boy Championship in London, and R-16 in Seoul, Korea.
-Massive Monkees also took third place in the popular television show, America’s Best Dance Crew.
+Massive Monkees Day, an annual event celebrated widely, was initially proclaimed by former Seattle Mayor, Greg Nickels on April 21, 2004.
+Their recognition is well-earned as they’ve won several internationally recognized competitions such as the World B-Boy Championship in London and R-16 in Seoul, Korea.
+In 2009, Massive Monkees took third place in the popular television show, America’s Best Dance Crew.
 Their style is depicted as the foundation for breakdance amongst b-boys/girls.

 Massive Monkees is an unsurpassed crew of energetic b-boys/b-girls (break dancers), in addition to being a collective of artists, musicians, and teachers.